 The Fund Financial Statements provide readers with a detail view of the District's water and wastewater enterprise funds data and can be found on pages 12-16.

-The Statement of Net Position - Proprietary Funds presents information on assets and liabilities for each enterprise fund.
+The Statement of Net Position - Proprietary Funds presents information on assets, deferred outflows of resources, liabilities, and deferred inflows of resources for each enterprise fund.